tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2024-09-07-kpw-godzina-zero-2024.md

 According to KPW's event page, there will be a significant number of foreign talent at this event, including some new guests:

-* Hungarian wrestler and former KPW champion [Ron Corvus](@/w/ron-corvus.md), last seen at [Powrót do Przyszłości](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md)
+* Hungarian wrestler and former KPW champion [Ron Corvus](@/w/ron-corvus.md), last seen two years prior, at [Powrót do Przyszłości](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md).
-* English wrestlers "Multiversal" Alexander Roth and "Big Wavy" Roy Johnson, competing as "The 87"
+* English wrestlers "Multiversal" Alexander Roth and "Big Wavy" Roy Johnson, competing as "The 87".
-* German wrestler Hans Schulte, one half of Die Ordnung, former KPW Tag Team champions
+* German wrestler Hans Schulte, one half of Die Ordnung, former KPW Tag Team champions.
+* Italian wrestler and reigning KPW Champion Red Scorpion, in only his second defense of the title since winning it at [last year's event](@/e/kpw/2023-08-18-kpw-godzina-zero-2023.md).
+* Spanish wrestler Carlos Zamora, in his second appearance, previously seen at [Arena 18](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md).

 #### Build-up